 At execution of the agreement, Neurocrine Biosciences paid the Company an upfront cash payment of \$30,000 and a \$20,000 equity investment in the Company.
 The equity investment was measured at fair value of \$16,667 on the date of issuance and the resulting premium of \$3,333, together with the upfront cash payment totaling \$33,333, was the transaction price of the arrangement for allocation to certain performance obligations under the agreement.
-None of the at-risk substantive performance milestones, including development, regulatory and sales-based milestones, were included in the transaction price at the inception of the agreement, as all milestone amounts are outside the control of the Company and contingent upon Neurocrine Biosciences's efforts and success in future clinical trials.
+None of the at-risk substantive performance milestones, including development, regulatory and sales-based milestones, were included in the transaction price at the inception of the agreement, as all milestone amounts are outside the control of the Company and contingent upon Neurocrine Biosciences' efforts and success in future clinical trials.
 The overall transaction price of the arrangement was measured and allocated to certain performance obligations and revenue was recognized as those performance obligations were performed; all such performance obligations were completed as of March 2022.

 The Neurocrine Collaboration Agreement also includes research and development services for the Research Program and Initial Development Program to be performed on behalf of Neurocrine Biosciences.
 These services were excluded from the initial transaction price allocation because the consideration and performance were contingent upon Neurocrine Biosciences requesting performance of the services and these services were priced at an estimated fair value.
-During the three months ended March 31, 2022, the Company recognized \$1,270 of revenue for research and development services provided during the period.
+During the three and nine months ended September 30, 2022, the Company recognized \$132 and \$1,938 of revenue, respectively, for research and development services provided.